 What Is Substance Abuse?

-In simple terms, substance abuse is exhibiting a harmful pattern of drug or alcohol use to alter mood.
+In simple terms, substance abuse is exhibiting a harmful pattern of drug or alcohol use to alter your mood.
 However, some people do drugs without developing a substance use disorder.
 Abuse occurs when people use outside of a doctor’s recommendation.
 It can also develop when someone uses more than what their prescription allows.

 Why People Abuse Drugs and Alcohol